Research financial sustainability

 Universities play a pivotal role in the UK R&I system through their teaching, research and knowledge exchange activities.
 However, they are facing a range of financial pressures which may require them to make difficult decisions about how much they can continue to support and invest in research activities.

-Our own data analysis shows reveals a ‘sustainability gap’ across the university sector whereby the total amount of research income doesn’t cover the full economic costs of universities’ research activities.
-To manage this, universities use other income streams (such as tuition fees and commercial income) to cross-subsidise their research activities in line with their strategic missions.
+Our own data analysis shows a ‘sustainability gap’ across the university sector.
+The total amount of research income doesn’t cover the full economic costs of universities’ research activities.
+To manage this, universities use other income streams (such as tuition fees and commercial income) to subsidise their research activities.

 • calculating the cost of teaching activities